MicrosoftDocs/sql-docs/azure-sql/database/database-import-export-azure-services-off.md

 Create an Azure virtual machine by selecting the **Deploy to Azure** button.

 This template allows you to deploy a simple Windows virtual machine using a few different options for the Windows version, using the latest patched version.
-This deploys an A2 size VM in the resource group location and return the fully qualified domain name of the VM.
+This deploys an A2 size VM in the resource group location and returns the fully qualified domain name of the VM.
 <br><br>

 [![Image showing a button labeled "Deploy to Azure".](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg)](